Zack Snyder's Justice League: Revival

-In March 2019, after months of speculation, Snyder confirmed that his original cut did exist and stated that it was up to Warner Bros. to release it.
-In November, an insider claimed that Warner Bros. was unlikely to release Snyder's version in any form, calling such hopes a "pipe dream".
-However, the following month, Snyder posted a photo in his Vero account, showing boxes with tapes labeled "Z.S.
-J.L.
-Director's cut", with the caption "Is it real?
-Does it exist?
-Of course it does."
-Robert Greenblatt, then-WarnerMedia chairman and head of HBO Max, stated that discussions surrounding the release of Snyder's Justice League began in late 2019, and that they lasted a few months.
-The studio first approached Snyder to release his cut unfinished as he had left it, but Snyder objected to doing so and insisted on either finishing it or not releasing it, leading Warner to take some months to decide whether to proceed.
-According to Snyder, WarnerMedia decided to move forward with the Snyder Cut in February 2020, after chairman Toby Emmerich acknowledged the #ReleaseTheSnyderCut movement and reached out to Snyder.
+By March 2019, Snyder stated that a cut of Justice League did exist and that it was Warner Bros.' decision to release it.
+That November, an insider claimed Warner Bros. was unlikely to release Snyder's cut, calling such hopes a "pipe dream."
+Snyder later confirmed by that December that his cut was approximately 214 minutes.
+Robert Greenblatt, then chairman of WarnerMedia and head of HBO Max, stated that discussions surrounding the release of Snyder's Justice League began in late 2019, and lasted a few months.
+He emphasized Snyder's cut was not finalized, and that Warner Bros. would have to fund its completion while also clarifying issues with film unions.
+The studio first approached Snyder to release his unfinished cut, but Snyder rejected the option and insisted on either completing or not releasing it, leading Warner Bros. to decide if they would proceed across the next few months.
+According to Snyder, WarnerMedia chose to release the Snyder Cut in February 2020, after chairman Toby Emmerich acknowledged the #ReleaseTheSnyderCut movement and contacted Snyder.

-The Snyders invited executives from Warner Bros., HBO Max, and DC to their home to view the Snyder Cut.
-Snyder also presented ideas, which included potentially releasing the cut in episodes.
-Impressed, the executives decided to let the project proceed.
-Snyder began to reassemble the film's original post-production team to finish the cut.
-The effort was almost thwarted by the COVID-19 pandemic, which was escalating around the time, but the Snyders pushed to continue with it.
-Snyder notified the original cast of the undertaking between April and May 2020; according to Snyder, Fisher was the first person he contacted, but initially thought Snyder was joking.
+The Snyders invited executives from Warner Bros., HBO Max, and DC to their home to watch a then-assembled black and white version of the Snyder Cut.
+Snyder also proposed various ideas for its release, including releasing the cut in an episodic manner.
+Impressed, the executives decided to proceed with the project.
+Snyder began to collaborate with the film's original post-production team for completion.
+Despite the process being compromised by the then-ongoing COVID-19 pandemic, which was escalating around the time, the Snyders insisted on completing it.
+Snyder notified the original cast of the undertaking from April and May 2020; according to Snyder, he contacted Fisher first, who initially thought that Snyder was joking.
 On May 20, 2020, Snyder announced during a Q&A after an online watch party of Man of Steel that his cut of Justice League would be released as Zack Snyder's Justice League on HBO Max in 2021.
 Greenblatt said WarnerMedia tried to get the news out "as quickly as possible" before HBO Max launched on May 27.